 - If you don’t eat anything other organic, please consider drinking organic tea.
 When it’s not organically grown, the hot water you pour over your tea leafs extracts all the pesticides present in them into your tea infusion.
 So basically you drink pesticides with a taste of tea!

 - You can leave the honey out altogether or substitute with a plant based sweetener if you are vegan.

-Apart from the liquid sustenance I need something to nibble on though, especially in the evenings where my energy levels sour to the ground after running around with Natalia all day.
+Apart from the liquid sustenance I need something to nibble on though, especially in the evenings where my energy levels sour to the ground after running around with my daughter all day.